energywebfoundation/origin/docs/user-guide-reg-onboarding.md

 [!UserHierarchy](images/onboarding/Onboarding1-Hierarchy.png)

 ### Organizations
-Organizations are registered businesses.
-They are registered in Origin by providing supporting documentation, and have multiple [users](#users) associated with them.
-View how to register organizations [here](#registering-organizations).
+Users and their permissions in the Origin marketplace are tied to digital entities that are called organizations.
+Every organization has an admin user that has to provide a set of mandatory information to register the organization.
+All required information and documents are provided through a user interface.
+After the organization is successfully registered, the admin user account can perform user management.
+New users can be invited to join the organization and can be given specific permissions.
+As the name suggests, organizations are mostly companies that specify permissions for the user accounts of their employees.
+To ensure that only registered users can perform actions in the system, every user has to be associated with an organization, be a lead user or go through a KYC process as a user.

+If Origin is integrated into a certificate registry, organizations that own generation devices have to be authenticated as active members of the certificate registry to interact with the system.
+This means, that in order for users to be allowed to perform actions like device management or requesting certificates, their organization has to have a confirmed active membership in the registry.
+Accordingly, if the membership is suspended or terminated, this will prevent all the users associated with this organization from interacting with the Origin marketplace.

 ### Users

+To manage users and devices, request certificates, post supplies and demands, and claim certificates, users need to have an account in Origin.
 Users are associated with an [organization](#organizations).
+The main account of every organization is the lead user.
+Organizations use this account to create other user accounts and perform user management.
+The lead user sets permissions for all created users based on their roles in the organization.
+Roles and their permissions are explained [below](#user-roles).
+All users that are created by the organization's admin user are automatically associated to the organization and do not have to go through any additional KYC process.
 A user can only be a member of one organization within the system at a time.

-Users can have different permissions which typically reflect the rights and responsibilities of specific employees or departments within the organization.
-Users can own / represent / manage generating devices (electricity generators), if they have the appropriate role in the system.
+Buyer organizations mostly do not require synchronization with a certificate registry (i.e. I-REC).
+As a result, they will not need an account in the compliance registry and Origin is the single point of truth for their user accounts.
+Buyers only have to register with Origin to interact with the marketplace.

 View how to register users [below](#registering-users).
 Read more about devices in Origin [here](./user-guide-device-management.md/#devices).

 #### User Roles
 User’s have one of three roles: